anchor/fleet-magento-docs/docs/getting-started/creating-users.md

 There are four roles available by default.
 These are:

 * Admin - can do anything
-* Reports - can view billing reports and logs
+* Auditor - can view billing reports and logs
 * Developer - can view and modify fleet resources (environments, releases, etc)
 * NoProd - denies modification privileges to environment named 'prod', overriding any access previously granted
 * Manager - can create new users, roles and policies